TomKellyGenetics/graphsim/paper/paper.md

 microarray studies and count-based data from RNA-Seq experiments.
 This approach has also been applied for modelling UMI-based count data from single-cell RNA-Seq experiments in the package [@Wang2018].

+![\small \textbf{\textbf{Simulated graph structures.}} A constructed graph structure used as an example to demonstrate the simulation procedure in Figures 2 and 3.
+Activating links are denoted by black arrows and inhibiting links by red edges.
+Inhibiting edges have been highlighted in red.](figure1.png){#fig:graph_simple label="fig:graph_simple"}

 In order to simulate transcriptomic data, a pathway is first constructed as a graph structure, using the package [@igraph], with the status of